jbsohn/liblokey/README.md

 - 🌐 Runnable in browsers
 - 🔌 Deployable on embedded hardware

-### 🧩 About Our Integration
+### 🧍 About Our Integration

-We are **not implementing a new POKEY emulator**.
-Instead, `libLOKEY` uses the **original POKEY sound emulation code from the Atari800 project** without modification.
-Our goal is to provide a modern, portable interface around this existing core — not to fork or diverge from the upstream project.
+We really didn’t want to write another POKEY emulator — the Atari800 team already did it right.
+Instead, `libLOKEY` uses the original POKEY sound emulation code from the Atari800 project, with only minimal changes required to support embedded platforms like the RP2040.

+#### ⚠️ Fork Notice (Embedded Use Only)

+To support real-time playback on constrained hardware (like the Raspberry Pi Pico), we made a **small, isolated fork** of the Atari800 sound code — specifically based on an **older upstream commit (`ec0fecda647a210e25b6cb77def602bce7676fb3`) that still included static FIR filter infrastructure**.
+While we adapted it slightly to suit embedded constraints, the core logic (including filter design, poly builds, and POKEY state handling) remains almost entirely the work of the **original Atari800 developers**.

+Startup performance on embedded platforms was a major reason for this fork.
+On the Raspberry Pi Pico, the original filter generation code took approximately **3–5 seconds** to complete at boot — unacceptable for real-time applications.
+By re-enabling and adapting the precomputed FIR filter path from an earlier Atari800 commit, startup is now **virtually instant**.

 Key points:

-- No changes are made to the original Atari800 files
-- We wrap the Atari800 POKEY implementation behind a modern C++interface
-- Our approach ensures compatibility and easy tracking of upstream updates
-- The `Lokey` class manages one or more POKEYs

-This lets us build new tools and platforms on top of Atari800’s excellent work without fragmenting the ecosystem.
+- The embedded fork disables runtime FIR filter generation for instant startup
+- All other behavior is preserved exactly as in upstream

 ## 📜 Licensing